If your application for asylum is rejected

 If you do not comply with a decision

-Anyone who is still entitled to financial support from the Swedish Migration Agency (families with children, for example) may receive a reduced daily allowance if he or she does not cooperate to leave the country.
+Anyone who is still entitled to financial support from the Swedish Migration Agency (families with children, for example) may receive a reduced daily allowance if they do not cooperate to leave the country.

 If you do not cooperate in your return, the Swedish Migration Agency may make a decision on supervision or detention.
 Supervision means that you must regularly report to the Swedish Migration Agency or the Police.
 If you receive a decision on detention, you must stay in accommodation that is under lock and key while awaiting your departure.